bourquenoud/muonium-engine/README.md

 # 3D rendering
 ## Configurable to work in floating or fixed point
-It is possible to configure Muonium work exclusively with fixed point arithmetic.
+It is possible to configure Muonium work to exclusively with fixed point arithmetic.
 The difference is not noticeable, and computation is significantly speed up on MCU without FPU.